Sisters of the Precious Blood (Switzerland): History

 Mother Maria Anna Brunner was born on 1 October 1764, in Reckenkien, near Mümliswil-Ramiswil in the canton of Solothurn, Switzerland.
 A widowed mother of six children, she was known for baking bread and delivering it to the needy and caring for orphans.
-In 1832, her son Nicholas (Rev. Francis de Sales Brunner) bought Löwenberg Castle at Schluein, which had been abandoned for 30 years, to found a school for poor boys.
+In 1832, her son Nicholas (Rev. Francis de Sales Brunner) bought Löwenberg Castle at the canton of Schluein, which had been abandoned for 30 years, to found a school for poor boys.
 The following year, both Maria Anna and Father Brunner spent a nine-month pilgrimage in Rome, where they were enrolled in the Archconfraternity of the Most Precious Blood.

 Upon their return to Löwenberg, two women hired at the castle were inspired to join Maria Anna for nighttime hours of adoration.
 Other women soon joined the original three, and in 1834 Maria Anna obtained permission from the Bishop of Chur to lead a communal life with her small group of women.
 The rule was founded on that of St. Benedict and approved by the bishop, the object of the community being the adoration of the Most Precious Blood and the education of youth, including the care of orphans and homeless or destitute girls.
 Mother Maria Anna Brunner died in 1836; Sister Clara Meisen then led them.

 In 1838, Father Brunner made a second visit to Rome, where he entered the Congregation of the Most Precious Blood at Albano.
 After his novitiate, he returned and continued the work he had previously begun, but also started educating boys for the priesthood, to inaugurate a German province of the congregation.
 The sisters then became affiliated with the congregation of men.